LucasBiazi/Install_FNV_Under_Linux_2021/README.md

 `7z e 4GB\ Patcher-62552-1-5-1618787921.7z` # Extracting the patcher

 Now you should have the **FNVpatch.exe** file extracted.
 Lets move it into our FNV installation directory (note that this isn’t a normal mod, it is a patcher!
-Therefore don’t put it into your DATA folder):
+Therefore don’t put it into your Data folder):

 `mv FNVpatch.exe /SteamLibrary/steamapps/common/Fallout\ New\ Vegas/` # Move it to the same place where your launcher is.